 Even though the word permaculture was coined recently, the principle is very old.
 Indigenous cultures around the world practised it.
 The Aborigines culture is more than 40,000 years old.
 Surely that is a good example of permanent culture.
-A Native North American tribe called the Iroquois had a Great Law which states it appropriate to think seven generations ahead: the seven-generation sustainability law.
-It is an ecological concept that urges the current generation of the Iroquois to live sustainably and work for the benefit of future generations and decide whether the decisions they make today would benefit their children seven generations into the future.
-A brilliant example of permaculture in practice.
+A Native North American confederacy of tribes called the Haudenosaunee had a Great Law which states it appropriate to think seven generations ahead: the seven-generation sustainability law.
+It is an ecological concept that urges the current generation of the Haudenosaunee to live sustainably and work for the benefit of future generations and decide whether the decisions they make today would benefit their children seven generations into the future.
+In my opinion, a brilliant example of permaculture in practice.

 The first recorded modern practice of permaculture as a systematic method was by Japanese farmer and philosopher Masanobu Fukuoka since 1937, and Austrian farmer Sepp Holzer in the 1960s, but the method was scientifically developed by Australians Bill Mollison and David Holmgren and their associates during the 1970s.

 There is a direct correlation between diversity and resilience.
-The more different species of organisms there are in a woodland, the more resilient it is.
+The more different species of organisms (and strong connections between them), in a woodland, the more resilient it is.
 This is also true for permaculture.
 Permaculture teachers all over the world are making up their own definition of permaculture.
 All are pointing to wards the same thing but take a different approach or lay different accents (or connotations).
 At first glance we might think that this means permaculture is full of divisions.
 But in reality it strengthens the permaculture movement.
 As times change and we need to adapt to these changes, new definitions will emerge and permaculture will be stronger than ever.

 These are some of the definitions that I like most: